hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 #### Forms

-Refrain from using a form or form elements in a Flyout, this type of content often complex and is more appropriate in its own page.
+Don't use a form or form elements in a Flyout, this type of content is often complex and more appropriate on its own page.

 !!!
 Dont